PG-Momik/Hexabusiness-offline-test/Readme.md

 ```

 ## Q3.
 Bracket Sequence
 - I knew I could solve this one, this is a Leetcode easy problem that I had solved in the past.
-But I didn't rememeber remember the flow.
-So I doodled some cases and realized that this< needed to be solved using stack.
-I could have solved this properly if I gave more time to this, but heres what I basically wrote.
+But I didn't rememeber the flow.
+So I doodled some cases and realized that this< needed to be solved using a stack.
+I could have solved this properly if I had given it more time, but here's what I wrote.

 ### My Initial Solution
 ```php